mpetrovich/dash/DOCS.md

 ```
 Invokes `$callable` with an inline list of arguments.

-Note: Contrary to other curried methods, the curried version of this method
+Note: No curried function exists for this operation.
-accepts arguments in the same order as the original method.

 Parameter | Type | Description